 2. Calculate a budget

-3. Find out about compliance and tax regulations
+3. Learn about compliance and tax regulations

 With an increasing amount of legislation imposed upon the private rental sector in recent years, it can be difficult to keep up with all of the changes, especially if you’re a new landlord.
 A financial advisor may be able to help you understand the full financial impact of your decision when it comes to compliance and tax regulations.
+There are also a lots of rules around tenants’ rights, such as the right to ‘quiet enjoyment of the property’ (basically, you can’t just drop in whenever you want!) – so take the time to understand the landlord regulations, what maintenance you could be responsible for in the property and what you need to provide to your tenants at the start of the tenancy.

 4. Set out an investment plan